 The Jones Act– Follow the link to view the full text of the Jones Act.
 Section 33 covers recovery for injuries or death of seamen and women, but you can also learn more about how vessels should be owned and operated.

 Safety Hazard Associated with Oil and Gas Extraction Activities– Visit the Occupational Safety and Health Administration (OSHA) website to view the safety guidelines for oil and gas extraction activities.
 Some of the activities discussed include transportation accidents, contact with equipment and objects, explosions and fires and falls.
 OSHA is a part of the United States Department of Labor that sets safety standards.

-Personal Injury Attorney for Oil Rig Accidents in Montgomery County, TX
+Personal Injury Attorney for Oil Rig Accidents in Harris County, TX

 If you or someone you love injured in an oil rig accident, you should contact the experienced personal injury attorneys at Evans & Powell, PLLC.
 We will fight to protect your rights and achieve the best possible outcome for your situation.

-Call Evans & Powell, PLLC today at (936) 622-2000 to schedule a case consultation or submit your information in the online contact form.
-We represent clients in The Woodlands, Cut and Shoot, Shenandoah, Oak Ridge North and surround areas.
+Call Evans & Powell, PLLC today at (713) 622 - 2000 to schedule a case consultation or submit your information in the online contact form.
+We represent clients in Harris County and Montgomery County.
+Some of these communities include but are not limited to, Houston, Spring, The Woodlands, Cut and Shoot, Shenandoah, Oak Ridge North and surrounding areas.